When can babies eat chipotle peppers?

 Yes.
 Chipotle peppers are incredibly high in vitamin C, a super-nutrient that powers blood development, bone strength, immunity, skin and tissue growth, and healthy organs.
 The hot peppers also contain vitamins A, B, E, and K plus a whole bunch of antioxidants and plant properties to help your baby thrive.

 When finely chopped and added to other foods, chipotle pepper is not a choking hazard, though it can make babies (and adults!) cough quite a bit.
-When serving foods with chipotle pepper, be sure to have an age-appropriate milk drink (such as breast milk, cow’s milk, or formula) or plain yogurt on hand to balance the heat, as well as another, milder food that your baby loves to eat as a complimentary choice.
+When serving foods with chipotle pepper, be sure to have an age-appropriate milk drink (such as breast milk, cow’s milk, or formula) or plain yogurt on hand to balance the heat, as well as another, milder food that your baby loves to eat as a complementary choice.

 Are chipotle peppers a common allergen?